Ryan-16/Conway-s-Game-Of-Life/README.md

 # Conway-s-Game-Of-Life

-An implementation of Conway's Game of Life in C
+An implementation of Conway's Game of Life in C using shared libraries